 Paper and Extended Abstract format

-in the word count).
+Both papers and extended abstracts should include a short standard abstract (not included in the word count).
 Please submit documents as PDFs.
-Please use the family names of
+Please use the family names of the authors in CamelCase to name files.
+Extended abstracts should match the previous GeoComp style:

 Example (PDF, 1.3MB)